 There’s time for a short stop to admire the curvy façades of Gaudí’s La Pedrera and Casa Batlló before heading up the hillside to Park Güell, an expansive area that blooms with gardens and buildings by Gaudí.

-From the park, our private transport whisks us back to the hotel for a bit of downtime.
-Explore the city from our central base camp and go shopping at the many nearby boutiques.
+From the park, our private transport will whisk us back to the hotel for a bit of downtime.
+It's your time to explore the city from our central base or shop at the many nearby boutiques.
 Lunch is on your own, either at the hotel or one of the many cafes and restaurants in the neighborhood.

 In the evening, we’ll get together again for dinner at the modern gourmet restaurant Ten’s for a true Catalan culinary experience followed by a concert at El Palau de la Musica.

-Enjoy breakfast at the hotel, then we’re off in our private van and heading south for the day.
+Enjoy breakfast at the hotel, then we’re off in our private van, heading south for the day.
 The first stop is at the sandcastle spires of Montserrat Mountain, where an eponymous abbey sits snugly between the peaks.

 A Benedictine community has existed on Montserrat for almost 1,000 years and is still active today.
-The spectacularly beautiful landscape is popular with hikers and rock climbers and short hikes are available on paved pathways from the abbey.
+The spectacularly beautiful landscape is popular with hikers and rock climbers.
+Short hikes meander on paved pathways from the abbey.
 It’s a quick jump to Penedès from Montserrat, Spain’s premier cava region.
 (Cava is like champagne but made in Spain).
 We’ll have lunch in wine country at the Codorníu vineyard including a tour and a bubbly wine tasting.
 The expert bilingual guides will explain the 450-year-old history of this brand and give you the scoop on how to best serve cava (spoiler: icy cold).
 In the afternoon we’ll head back to Barcelona.
 Enjoy the evening on your own or head out for dinner with some of your new amigas.

 After breakfast, we’ll head to the famous, sprawling Boqueria Market.
 Wander between stalls and consider the fact that vendors have been selling their wares here since the 13th century.

-We will stop at a few select spots to purchase the ingredients for our private cooking class.
-Then it’s over to the kitchen where our chef will show us the ropes.
-This is a hands-on experience, so get ready to tie on an apron to slice and dice.
+We will stop at a few select spots to buy the ingredients for our private cooking class.
+Then it’s over to the kitchen where the chef will show us the ropes.
+This is a hands-on experience, so get ready to tie on an apron and slice and dice.
 The payoff is a three-course meal with wine enjoyed with the rest of your GG2P travelers.

-Have a bit of “you time” after lunch.
-Hit the hotel for a siesta or stroll the Gothic Quarter for sightseeing and shopping.
+Enjoy some “you time” after lunch.
+Hit the hotel for a siesta or stroll the Gothic Quarter to sightsee and shop.